 - Don't throw away sensitive documents.
 Ensure you shred any business documents that have sensitive or regulated business information.

-- Don't access critical business or HIPAA systems from computers that are shared by your family.
-If a hacker has installed a key-logging system on your unsecure family computer they can get the password to the most senditive business systems.
+- Don't access critical business or business systems from personal computers.
+If a hacker has installed a key-logging system on your unsecure family computer they can get the password to the most sensitive business systems.

 - Don't print documents.
 If you don't need to print something save it as a pdf and store it in a work safe location.
 If you print a business document ensure you secure it immediately.
 Make sure no one can view documents they are not authorized to read.